nlsynth/iroha/README.md

-# Iroha: Internal Representation Of Hardware Abstraction
+# Iroha: Intermediate Representation Of Hardware Abstraction
 Author: Yusuke TABATA (tabata.yusuke@gmail.com) and the team (TBD)

 TL;DR: Aiming to be LLVM for HLS